 3. Motherhood is 24/7; it’s a relentless job

-Yes, we’re up at all hours of the night, but we’re also on the go all day.
+Yes, we’re up at all night hours, but we’re also on the go all day.

 In the past, if you were exhausted, you could duck out of responsibilities to rest.
 That is rarely a possibility as a mom.
 Your babies still need food, fresh air, fun, and attention, no matter how worn out you are.

-4. We don’t have control over our own schedules
+4. We don’t have control over our schedules

-We don’t get to choose what time we wake up in the morning, when we get a break in our day, or when we get to sleep uninterrupted.
+We don’t get to choose when we wake up in the morning, get a break in our day, or get uninterrupted sleep.
 Not responding to our bodies’ needs in real-time takes a significant toll on our energy levels.

 5. Our hormones have been through the wringer.